 - Pimobendan should not be used in animals with known hypersensitivity or allergy to the drug.

 - Also, it is contraindicated in hypertrophic cardiomyopathies and clinical conditions where an augmentation of cardiac output is not possible for functional or anatomical reasons (e.g. aortic stenosis).

 - Doses of pimobendan over 0.8 mg/kg/day over a period of 2 to 4 weeks may be associated with exaggerated myocardial contractility and jet lesions to the myocardium.

-- Vomiting, diarrhea, and inappetance are possible side effects of treatment with pimobendan.
+- Vomiting, diarrhea, and inappetence are possible side effects of treatment with pimobendan.

-- Pimobendan has not been evaluated in dogs used for breed or are lactating or pregnant.
+- Pimobendan has not been evaluated in dogs used for breeding or are lactating or pregnant.

-- Renal side effects include polyuria and polydypsia.
+- Renal side effects include polyuria and polydipsia.